kev-ang/mskr/README_old.md

 # MSKR

-Knowledge graphs are very large semantic nets that integrate data from heterogeneous sources relying on a knowledge representation formalism to describe the stored knowledge.
-The size of knowledge graphs can quickly grow to a vast amount of facts a reasoning engine must handle.
-For a performant, in terms of reasoning and constraint checking, knowledge graph, a straightforward knowledge representation formalism that is a simple as possible and as expressive as necessary is required.
-Typically, knowledge graphs have a relatively simple TBox and a vast ABox.
-A knowledge representation formalism supporting type hierarchies, property definitions, and value assertions including *sameAs* statements is sufficient for most of the enterprise use cases.

-For a detailed description on MSKR please consider the paper !!!TODO paper needs to be published!!!.

-**This git repository contains all the data and scripts required to reproduce the evaluation presented in the paper above.**

-## Structure of the git repository

-On this page we give a brief overview on the structure of the git repository.
-Each of those folders contains its own `README.md` file presenting detailed information on the content of those folders.
-The repository consists of five root folders:

-- 1_Preparation_Phase
-    - Contains scripts for producing the data used for testing.
-The result of this phase is included in `2_Evaluation` to guarantee reproducibility.
-Those scripts can be used to generate new test data, e.g., if larger datasets are needed.
-- 2_Evaluation
-    - Data and scripts used for the evaluation presented in the paper can be found here.
-- 3_Evaluation_GraphDB
-    - We manually evaluated the performance of MSKR in comparison to the other formalisms on GraphDB.
-Additional datasets containing `sameAs` links are included within this folder.
-Those datasets where produced using the scripts from the `1_Preparation_Phase`.
-- 4_Evaluation_Results
-    - Results produced by the different scripts used to generate the diagrams in the paper are kept within this folder.

-## How to reproduce the benchmark?

 ## How to run the benchmark

 Within the git repository is a filed called "config" that allows to configure certain parameters of the benchmark: